seancorfield/deps-new/doc/names-variables.md

 following derivation examples.

-If `:target-dir` is not provided on the command-line, it will default to the trailing portion of the project name, e.g., `my.cool-lib` (as a string).
+If `:target-dir` is not provided on the command-line, it will default to the trailing portion of the project name, e.g., `"my.cool-lib"` (as a string).

 All of the variables listed below can be overridden on the command-line by passing named arguments that match the variable name, e.g., `:version '"1.2.3"'` to override `{{version}}`.